top of page

 There is no perfect system for everyone, rather, it’s about finding what’s easiest to maintain for you.
 You can use one system or a blend of both, just be consistent.

-Step 2: Gather and Sort Your Financial Documents
+Step 2: What Financial Documents Should You Keep?

 🧾 Income & Employment